rastersoft/autovala/wiki/tricks.md

 # Tricks for Autovala

+## Setting the version number

+To simplify the maintenance of the code, Autovala allows to set the version number in an easy way inside the source code of your binary or library.
+That way you will always be sure to use the right number both for the *About* and *--version* commands, and for the library major and minor values.

+To do so, just put in one (no matter which) of the *.vala* source files the following statement:

+    const string project_version="XX.YY.ZZ";

+As expected, this will define a global string with the version number inside.
+The interesting thing is that Autovala will peek inside all the source files for this kind of string, and will use it whenever it needs a version number.
+For binaries maybe is not really very useful, but for libraries it is, because there you can set the major and minor version numbers.

+The format for the version number can be both XX.YY or XX.YY.ZZ, but X, Y and Z must be numbers.
+So you can use *0.5.34* or *12.5* as version numbers, but not *1.4rc1*, *7*...

+If no version number is defined in the source code, nor manually set in the project file, Autovala will use *1.0.0* whenever it needs it.

 ## Creating several binaries

-By default, Autovala presumes that every source file inside SRC or its subdirectories belongs to a single binary.
+By default, Autovala presumes that every source file inside *src* or its subdirectories belongs to a single binary.
 But maybe you want to generate several binaries because your program needs several executables.

-Let's suppose that you have a project called *myproject*, with a folder hierarchy like this:
+Let's suppose that you have a project called *myproject*, with a folder hierarchy inside *src* like this:

     src
      +file1.vala